 - Effective July 21, 2015 the Council adopted the PARS Public Agencies Post-Employment Benefits trust, better known as the Pension Stabilization Fund.
 The Trust Fund is a Section 115 irrevocable trust designed to prefund pension costs and address pension liabilities.
 The Fund works to mitigate long-term pension investment volatility while at the same time providing the City with more control of assets and investment flexibility to create a more actuarially sound retirement system.

 - From 2015-2018, the City contributed $5,899,000 into the Trust Fund.

 - To view the City's 2020 Fiscal year Pension Stabilization Fund Summary, visit here.

 - Effective April 15, 2019, the Council adopted a Pension Liability Funding Policy to guide use of the Pension Stabilization Fund and other actions to reduce pension liability.

-- To view the City’s current Pension Liability Funding Policy, visit here.
+- To view the City’s original Pension Liability Funding Policy, visit here.